gdi-de/apworkshop2026_ldtutorial/Trinkwasserbrunnen.md

 ## The need for integration

-Depending on the use case, not all information given inside the respective dataset is important for integration.
+Depending on the use case, not all information in the dataset is important for integration.
 Guidelines for non-integration:

 > [!IMPORTANT]